lancediarmuid/YouTube-GPT-Translator-for-Chinese/README.md

 npm run build-release
 ```

-6. For Google Chrome browser, open the extensions page（chrome://extensions/）  对于 Google Chrome 浏览器，打开扩展页面（chrome://extensions/）。
+6. For Google Chrome browser, open the extensions page（chrome://extensions/）
-7. Click the switch on the top right corner of the page to enable developer mode. 在页面右上角点击切换开发者模式的开关。
+7. Click the switch on the top right corner of the page to enable developer mode.
-8. Click the Load unpacked button and select the dist directory. 点击 `Load unpacked` 按钮，选择 **dist** 目录。
+8. Click the Load unpacked button and select the dist directory.
-9. The YouTube Summary with ChatGPT extension should now be successfully installed and active!
-YouTube Summary with ChatGPT 扩展应该已经成功安装并且处于活动状态！
+9. Open YouTube website and the Hercules extension should now be successfully installed and active!

 ### Installation from Chrome Store